 “Uhhh, hell yeah we’re in.”

 Bryant’s first shot bounced off the rim.
 A setback, for sure.
-But he refused to stay down and out.
-The stakes were upped – double or nothing.
+Though true to his reputation, he refused to stay down and out.
+The stakes were upped: double or nothing.
 Bryant went for the second shot.
 Nothing but… rim.
 Again.
 Bounced off.

-At this point in time, the Entourage lads were just happy to have met a living legend and went about their day.
-Not even thinking about collecting their winnings.
-They soon made their exit to let the Lakers prep for that night’s game.
+At this point in time, the Entourage lads were just happy to have met a living legend and went about their day, not even thinking about collecting their winnings.
+They soon made their exit to let the Los Angeles Lakers prep for that night’s game.

 Connolly and Ferrara stayed to spectate.
-And then halfway into the second quarter, they received an envelope from the big fella himself.
+Halfway into the second quarter, they received an envelope from the big fella himself.

 “A dude shows up and taps us on the shoulder and says, ‘From Kobe’… eight $100 bills.
 Chills.”

-Check out the scrolling screen record above to read the original story as told between Connolly and Ferrara’s texts.
+Check out the scrolling screen record below to read the original story as told between Connolly and Ferrara’s texts.